FractalBlocks/Fractal.js/docs/ARCHITECTURE.md

 })
 ```

+There are an input called _action created by default for easy subscription to an event that don't require processing or multiple dispatching.
+You can use this input in the same way a any input by passing the Action name and the data it must dispatch: `i._action('SomeAction', someValue)`

 ### Actions

 An Action is the unique way to modify the model.
 An Action are a function that receives some data and the actual model (state) and returns the new model.
 This mean that is a tranform function, also is pure, in the same way as all app functions in Fractal.